LiYuanyuanFighting/LiYuanyuanFIghting.github.io/_posts/2017_09_04_R_Simulation(5).md

 ### Monte Carlo Methods for Optimization Problems
+**Gradient ascent/descent**
+Gradient descent is a first-order iterative optimization algorithm for finding the minimum of a function.
+To find a local minimum of a function using gradient descent, one takes steps proportional to the negative of the gradient (or of the approximate gradient) of the function at the current point.
+If instead one takes steps proportional to the positive of the gradient, one approaches a local maximum of that function; the procedure is then known as gradient ascent.

+Gradient descent is also known as steepest descent.
+However, gradient descent should not be confused with the method of steepest descent for approximating integrals.

 [Steepest Ascent](https://i.imgur.com/sM5a0hy.png)
 Steepest descent would just be in the opposite direction to the steepest ascent.
 [Steepest Example](https://i.imgur.com/Hpou35y.png)